 The Key Questions

-Abortion is the murder of an innocent human being.
+Abortion is murder.
+There is no way around it.
 Since Roe v.
 Wade, roughly 61 million abortions have been committed.
 No matter how you parse out the abortion debate, the issue always boils down to two questions: Who is a human person?
 What is murder?

 First Rule of Logic: Define Your Terms